davenkarim/davenkarim/README.md

 ---

-## 🌟 Why Work With Me?
+## 🌟 How I Add Value

-- **Versatile Background**: Experienced in both mobile development and data analytics
-- **Proven Track Record**: Built apps used in real-world contexts
-- **User-Centric Approach**: Always designing with usability, scalability, and impact in mind
-- **Collaborative Spirit**: Thrives in team environments like Apple Developer Academy, but also self-driven in independent projects

-Let's collaborate and make tech that matters! 🚀
+- **User-First Mindset**: Decisions grounded in real user needs and behavior
+- **Research-Oriented**: Comfortable validating ideas with data and structured analysis
+- **Cross-Disciplinary**: Able to bridge product, tech, and business conversations
+- **Reflective & Intentional**: Always questioning *why* before *how*

+If you’re building products that aim to matter —
+I’d love to be part of the conversation.